Combating climate change

 1Deploying renewable energies to mitigate climate change

-2Promote adapting to climate change
+2Promoting adaptation to climate change